 Diversity & Inclusion

 Scouting should reflect the societies in which it exists and actively work to welcome all individuals without distinction.
 This diversity should not only be reflected in the membership, but also the methods and programmes used within the Movement.

-Every Scout should be involved in community service, and share their experience to inspire others.
+Every Scout should be involved in community service and share their experiences to inspire others.
 Through activities and projects, Scouts contribute to their communities and become leaders of positive change.

 Communications & External Relations

-The governance of WOSM should be transparent, accountable, efficient and clearly linked to its overall strategy, focused on achieving the mission and vision of the Movement.
-The roles and responsibilities of the different levels in the organization should be clearly defined and understood, ensuring a customer-focused approach.
-In doing so we ensure high synergy across all levels of WOSM with a high “return on investment”.
+The governance of WOSM should be transparent, accountable, efficient and clearly linked to its overall strategy, and focused on achieving the mission and vision of the Movement.
+The roles and responsibilities of the different levels in the organisation should be clearly defined and understood, ensuring a customer-focused approach.
+In doing so, we ensure high synergy across all levels of WOSM with a high “return on investment”.